 How are we to understand God hardening Pharaoh’s heart?
 Should we pity Pharaoh?
 The Bible certainly doesn’t.
 Some pity is recorded for the poor Egyptians who must endure hardship for Pharaoh’s stubbornness, but none for Pharaoh.
 But why?
 Because Pharaoh was a wicked man whose heart was already in the dregs of sin and whose soul was fully courting hell.
 God hardened what was already stone and merely confirmed the direction that sin-sick soul desired.
 God hardens no heart that hardens not itself.
 Then again, can we find a heart that is not so hardened before the gracious breaking and softening of the Spirit’s work upon the soul?

 The greatest punishment God ever delivers to those who refuse Him is to give them up, thus allowing wicked hearts to grow ever harder.
 It is not for us to judge when this happens to a person, but to tremble at the severity of God towards unrepentant sinners.
-May God in His mercy ever make our hearts soft and pliable before Him, make us uncomfortable with sin, discipline us when we disobey, and bring us back onto the path when we stray.
+May God in His mercy ever make our hearts soft and pliable before Him, discipline us when we disobey, and bring us back onto the path when we stray.